xixixao/jfl/examples/changing_to_async.md

 }
 ```

-This is very similary.
+This is very similar.
 But what if `getNavigationItem` needs to become async like before?

 ```js
 async function getNavigation() {